joelek/wc-refurbished/readme.md

 ### Next version

 * Add hover tooltips for units and buildings.
-    * Hover over a unit or building to view its stats in the minimap window.
+    * Hover over a unit or building with the mouse to display its stats in the bottom status bar (when empty).
 * Add new contextual dispatch of commands to selected units.
     * Dispatch `cast heal spell` commands by selecting a single cleric and right clicking a friendly unit.
 * Add center map on selected unit command to SPACE.